daizutabi/ivory/docs/quickstart.md

 data.get(0)  # get data of index = 0.
 ```

-This returned value is a list of [index, input, target].
+This returned value is a tuple of (index, input, target).
 Ivory always keeps data index so that we can know where a sample comes from.

 ## Define a model